Skip to navigation

 Rangitoto from a kayak

-Despite being a lazy bastard, I'd planned a kayaking trip with a couple of guys from the hostel, and at 8.30 on the morning of 20 October, Greg and I drove to Orakei harbour, where we met John (also from the hostel) and Thomas (a German molecular biologist and friend of Greg's).
-John was taking out a group of kids kayaking as part of his weekend job, so he set us up with our boats and life jackets, and we sailed off into the harbour, Thomas and I in one two-man kayak, and Greg in a single.
-Our destination: Rangitoto, the dominating island in the harbour.
+Despite having a deep and abiding love of the weekend lie-in, I'd still said 'yes' to the offer of a kayaking trip with a couple of guys from the hostel, so at 8.30am on the morning of Sunday 20th October, Greg and I drove to Orakei harbour, where we met John (also from the hostel) and Thomas (a German molecular biologist and friend of Greg's).
+John was taking a group of kids out kayaking as part of his weekend job, so he set us up with our boats and life jackets, and off we sailed into the harbour, Thomas and I in one two-man kayak, and Greg in a single.
+Our destination for the day was Rangitoto, the island that dominates the skyline outside Auckland's natural harbour.

 A sea kayak in Auckland harbour